 Best Bang for the Buck

-Our Best Buy Award goes to the Lezyne Super GPS Enhanced.
-While it is far from the cheapest bicycle computer we tested, it offers the most features per dollar and bang for the buck.
-Lezyne is still a new player in the cycling computer market, but the new Year 10 computer line is bringing them ever closer to the competition.
-The Super GPS Enhanced offers connectivity for both Bluetooth Smart and ANT+ sensors with a huge range of performance metrics available for display.
-Smart phone integration is integral to the design and functionality, with awesome turn-by-turn navigation and call and text notifications when paired with a compatible phone.
-A simple four-button user interface is easy to master, but does not offer the fluid navigation of the touch screen found on the Edge 820.
-It does not have the dizzying array of performance metrics found on Edge 520, or the maps found on the 820, but for $149 there is nothing else on the market that offers the level of functionality and versatility of the Lezyne Super GPS Enhanced.
+Our Best Buy Award goes to the Lezyne Micro C GPS.
+While it is far from the cheapest product we tested, it is among the least expensive GPS enabled models and offers the most features per dollar and bang for the buck.
+Lezyne is still a relatively new player in the cycling computer market, but their new Year 10 (2017 Model Year) line is bringing them ever closer to the competition.
+The Micro C GPS offers connectivity for both Bluetooth Smart and ANT+ sensors with a vast range of performance metrics available for display.
+Smartphone integration is integral to the design and functionality, and Lezyne's Ally V2 app is straightforward and user-friendly.
+It also features incredible turn-by-turn navigation and call and text notifications when paired with a compatible phone.
+A simple four-button user interface is easy to master but does not offer the fluid navigation of the touch screen found on the Edge 820.
+It does not have the dizzying array of performance metrics found on Wahoo Fitness ELEMNT BOLT or the maps found on the Garmin Edge 820, but for $160 there is nothing else on the market that offers the level of functionality and versatility of the Micro C GPS.

 GLONASS and GPS